Fayetteville City Council invites residents’ input for possible plastic regulation

 FAYETTEVILLE, Ark.
-(KNWA) — Fayetteville City Council members are encouraging residents to provide input about single-use plastics via a survey.
+(KFTA) — Fayetteville City Council members are encouraging residents to provide input about single-use plastics via a survey.

 Suggestions about how to reduce the use of single-use plastics are wanted.
 Residents may participate in a survey regarding this matter, here.